Where to Stay in Barcelona: Neighbourhood Guide

 Where to stay in Barcelona | Neighbourhood guide

-When planning a trip to a new city, one of the hardest things can be choosing where to stay.
+When planning a trip to a new city, choosing where to stay is often the part of research that takes the longest, especially in a big and popular city like Barcelona.
 That’s why personal recommendations are great if you can get them.
 Location is king when you’re sightseeing so it’s important to do your research to get it right.

 Barcelona is divided into different ‘barris’, which is a local term for neighbourhoods.
 The city is a fun mix of old and modern, meaning that each ‘barri’ offers something different from the other.
 I’ve been to Barcelona quite a few times and stayed in different neighbourhoods and now I want to share what I’ve learnt with you.